akeneo/pim-helpcenter/content/md/franklin-insights/franklin-insights-mappings.md

 As Franklin needs a little time to make these calculations, the response may take some time.
 Hang tight, **data is coming**.

 ::: info
-Since 3.1, unmapped attributes are displayed first.
+_Since the 3.1 version_, unmapped attributes are displayed first.
 :::

 # Impacts of catalog changes on Franklin